tyboe2013/KisiwaDesertScript/README.md

    - You have to change the number according to the wiplumps you have in your team
    - This is needed so the script knows when to return to heal
    - min 2, max 5

-##### Amount of TemCards before going to rebuy
-   - obvious, set the amount of TemCards thrown before refill at Temporium
-   - min 1, max 99

 ##### Your VM Name or Number
    - This is only for Telegram notification if you have multiple VM's to know which VM found a Luma